charto/autogypi/README.md

 }
 ```

-The contents of `gypiresolver.js` must be as follows or equivalent:
+The contents of `gypiresolver.js` distributed with the module must be as follows or equivalent:

 ```js
 module.exports = function(moduleNameList) {